 The courses are especially suited for you if you:

 For many degree programmes you can still meet the entry requirement by successfully passing an entrance exam.
 The courses we offer prepare you optimally for that exam.

 Everyone who just wants to brush up on their math knowledge is welcome as well.

-From 2021 we offer an online math deficiency course in English that will prepare you for your studies in the Netherlands.
+We offer online math deficiency courses in English that will prepare you for your studies in the Netherlands.
 Since you will work in an online interactive learning environment you can brush up on your mathematics anywhere in the world with an internet connection, in your own time.

 “I believe that anyone can do math.
 For some it just takes a little more time than for others.
 Maybe it just hasn't been explained in the right way (for you).
 I think it's important to regain some confidence in mathematics, and the courses are very suitable for that.” - Marthe Schut, lecturer

 This vision and commitment of our lecturers is also appreciated by our students ...

 "Also my compliments to Marthe, she really made me understand mathematics like I never did before.
 Thank you for that." - student